jonbonto/tweetr-api/README.md

 # Adonis API application

+This project is the API part of following this course https://scotch.io/courses/build-a-twitter-clone-with-adonis-and-vue

 This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser